Bangkok Temple Tour: A Self-Guided Itinerary to 5 Must-See Temples

 Wat Saket: Golden Mount Temple

 Make your way to the iconic red staircase.
-There are 344 steps between you and the magnificent golden chedi at the top.
 Don’t worry, the climb is gentle, and there are plenty of distractions along the way, including serene gardens, gongs to ring for good luck, and resting spots where you can catch your breath and admire the view.

 The chedi houses a sacred Buddha relic and stunning murals detailing Buddha’s teachings in the main temple.
 Once you reach the top, spend some time soaking in the panoramic views of old Bangkok—it’s one of the best temple views in the city.